Mrhuma/Google-Play-Music-Overlay/README.md

 # Google-Play-Music-Overlay
 A program for showing which song is playing in Google Play Music Desktop Player.
-Intended to be used for streaming.

 # Installation
 Go the the releases page on this repo